Unfair contract term protections for small businesses

 ASIC is responsible for enforcing the unfair contract terms law only for financial products and services.
 For other goods and services (e.g. franchising), responsibility is shared between the Australian Competition and Consumer Commission (ACCC) and the state and territory consumer protection agencies.

 For more information about unfair terms in contracts for non-financial products and services, contact the ACCC.

 Further strengthening unfair contract term protections

-The Government will consult on options to expand the unfair contract terms regime to further strengthen legislative protections for small businesses.
+As at August 2020, the Government has consulted on options to expand the unfair contract terms regime to further strengthen legislative protections for small businesses.
 See the media release on Treasury's website for more information.

 - Media Release (18-073MR) ASIC reports on changes to small business loan contracts by big four banks (15 March 2018)

 - Media Release (17-278MR) Big four banks change loan contracts to eliminate unfair terms (24 August 2017)

 - Media Release (17-139MR) ASIC and ASBFEO hold banks to account on unfair contract terms (16 May 2017).

 You can also call ASIC on 1300 300 630 or ask a question online.

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 You should also note that because this information sheet avoids legal language wherever possible, it might include some generalisations about the application of the law.
 Some provisions of the law referred to have exceptions or important qualifications.
 In most cases, your particular circumstances must be taken into account when determining how the law applies to you.